 Dracula is the obvious lead, having both a charismatic villain and an iconic hero in Van Helsing.
 Yet I understand why Universal didn’t go with Dracula, having had a recent remake with Gary Oldman in the title role and Anthony Hopkins as Van Helsing, and then a more recent comic book take with Hugh Jackman as the monster hunter going up against a whole horde of monsters.
 A film featuring another character to distance any new incarnation of the iconic vampire from these previous iterations makes sense.

 The question is, why not lead with Dr. Jekyll and Mr. Hyde?
 The story is ripe for being recast in the modern age.
-The creators of the latest Mummy film even had the insight to realize that Henry Jekyll could be the right character to tie the films together.
+The creators of the latest Mummy film even had the insight to realize that Henry Jekyll could be the right character to tie the its films together.
 While there may still be hope for the Dark Universe–after all, Wonder Woman has revitalized the stuttering DC film series–I think leading with Jekyll and Hyde was a huge missed opportunity.

 For anyone unfamiliar with the novel, check out my modern English adaptation, available on Amazon: Dr. Jekyll and Mr. Hyde.
 The story is unchanged, but I’ve simplified and modernized the grammar and updated the vocabulary throughout to make the book easy to read, unlike the many editions that are mere copies of RLS’s original.